BecomeChinese

 When To Use It

-"you're welcome" maps to 不客气 (bú kèqi), a neutral polite phrase for everyday situations.
+"you're welcome" maps to 不客气 (bú kè qì), a neutral social phrase for social situations.

 Practice it first exactly as written, then swap in your own people, places, or objects so it becomes part of your active speaking repertoire.